Click on the 'Play' button below to listen to our Live Radio Broadcast

 On Monday 25, Tuesday 26 and Wednesday 27 January 2021 at 12.30pm listeners were invited to tune in to Who Holds the Torch? three days of live 30 minute radio broadcasts shared via Skimstone Radio to mark Holocaust Memorial Day 2021.

 This was a chance for people to join presenters Kema Sikazwe and Claire Webster Saaremets and hear specially created songs and stories made with Skimstone musicians, Newcastle residents, refugee families, young people and artists from around the world which celebrated being a light in the darkness, the theme for this year’s memorial day as chosen by the Holocaust Memorial Day Trust.

 Imagine Your Seat was an international and intergenerational radio show broadcast over three days in November 2020 to celebrate our imagined seats, where our hearts skip a beat wherever we are in the world.
 Imagine Your Seat was created after the success of Here’s Your Seat, a 42 minute film of songs, poems and photographs, created during lockdown with communities in Byker, Walker, East Durham and across the world, projected from St Michael’s Cafe, Byker and online in summer 2020.

-Podcasts of these broadcasts can be accessed by clicking on the below link.
+Podcasts of these broadcasts can be accessed by clicking on the 'Listen Here' link above.